Resources

 State Government

-• PA: Vital Records
+• Pennsylvania: Vital Records

 This site, administered by the Pennsylvania Department of Health, provides information and access to vital record certificates: birth, death, fetal death, marriage and divorce.